-Born in Viseu, and currently based both in Oporto and Viseu, Joana Mendonça has been working on multiple areas, grounded on arts and education, and a constant cultural perspective.
+Born in Viseu and currently based both in Porto and Viseu, Joana Mendonça has been working on multiple areas, grounded on arts and education, and a constant cultural perspective.

-Degree in painting in Faculty of Fine Arts Oporto (2000- 2005), Post graduation in Cultural Management, and Master in Curatorial Studies in Faculty of Fine Arts in Lisbon and Calouste Gulbenkian Foundation.
+She has a degree in Painting in Faculty of Fine Arts Porto (2000- 2005), she has a post graduation in Cultural Management, and a Master in Curatorial Studies in Faculty of Fine Arts in Lisbon and Fundação Calouste Gulbenkian.

-At the moment, in a final stage of Ph.D. in Arts Education, undertakes an investigation based on the role of the audiences in a Contemporary Art Museum space, along with the memories that one carries within.
+At the moment, at a final stage of her Ph.D. in Arts Education she undertakes an investigation based on the role of the audiences in a Contemporary Art Museum space, along with the memories that one carries within.

-Guest lecturer since 2009, in Education Polytechnic School in Viseu, (ESEV), in courses like Introduction to Plastic Arts, Drawing II, Painting II (practice- based), Visual Culture, and Art and Culture (theory- based).
+She is a guest lecturer since 2009, in Escola Superior de Educação de Viseu, (ESEV), in courses like Introduction to Plastic Arts, Drawing II, Painting II (practice- based), Visual Culture, and Art and Culture (theory- based).

-Member, since 2012, of the Research Institute in Arts, Design and Society, based on the Faculty of Fine Arts, Oporto.
+She also is a member, since 2012, of the Research Institute in Arts, Design and Society, based on the Faculty of Fine Arts, Porto.

-Magda Seifert (Lisbon, 1980) lives in Porto, she graduated in Architecture (2006) from the University School Arts of Coimbra.
-Currently, working at OASRN (Portuguese Board of Architects - Northern Chapter) as an assistant on the 'North 41º Centre of Architecture, Criativity and Sustainability'.
-Within these functions, she has worked in the organization of various cultural events, highlighting the recent exhibition 'Porto Poetic' at Triennale in Milan and Porto.
+Magda Seifert (Lisbon, 1980) lives in Porto, she graduated in Architecture (2006) from the Escola Universitária das Artes de Coimbra.
+Currently, she is working at OASRN (Ordem dos Arquitectos – Secção Regional Norte) consulting on the 'North 41º Centre of Architecture, Creativity and Sustainability'.
+Within these functions, she has worked in the organization of several cultural events, highlighting the recent exhibition 'Porto Poetic' at Triennale in Milan and Porto.

-Within the cultural club 'Circo de Ideias' she co organized several events as, 'Berlin: Critical Reconstruction' (2008) at Serralves Foundation and 'Open Source: the architecture an open culture' (2010/2011) at Casa da Música, in Porto; worked as editorial coordinator of the collection 'Viagens' (2011/2012); 'Victor Figueiredo: fragmentos de um discurso "(2012); and as co director of the short film '29a' (2013).
+Within the cultural club 'Circo de Ideias' she co-organized several events such as 'Berlin: Critical Reconstruction' (2008) at Fundação de Serralves and 'Open Source: the architecture an open culture' (2010/2011) at Casa da Música, in Porto; she worked as an editorial coordinator of the collection 'Viagens' (2011/2012); 'Victor Figueiredo: fragmentos de um discurso "(2012); and as co-director of the short film '29a' (2013).
 She collaborates in the office RPA arquitectos since 2009.
-During the scholarship from Inov-art program she collaborated on several projects at the studio Satyendra Pakhalé in Amsterdam (2009).
+During the scholarship from Inov-art program she collaborated on many projects at the studio Satyendra Pakhalé in Amsterdam (2009).